How to Find Free Air for Your Tires

 Get Free Air for Your Tires at Older Air Pressure Pumps

 Remember when you could pull up to an air pressure pump that had a brass pressure gauge built into the end of the hose?
-Once you pressed the gauge onto your tire valve, a small ruler popped out so you could visually read the pressure.
+Once you pressed the gauge onto your tire valve, a small ruler popped out of the gauge so you could visually read the pressure.

 There are a few of these older air pumps out there in some communities near me.
 Most have converted to pumps with digital displays offering free air as illustrated in the photos above, or "fee air," for which you pay 50 cents, a dollar, a dollar and a half, or perhaps more.